 Thus, passage of a bill into a law requires the cooperation of many gatekeepers.
 The process provides opponents of a proposal many opportunities to prevail.
 Few bills survive the process to become law.
 In the Forty-seventh Legislature (1999–2000) only 816 of 3,435 bills and resolutions introduced (24 percent) were enacted.

 The budget is generally one of the most contentious matters before the legislature every year.
 Appropriation bills are introduced into the House and pass through the process described above.
 They ultimately find their way to the General Conference Committee on Appropriations and Budget (GCCA).
 This is a very large committee.
 It is often said that "everyone is on it."
-The Senate president pro tempore usually appoints all forty-seven other senators to this conference, and often fifty or more House members are appointed.
+The Senate president pro tempore usually appoints all forty-eight other senators to this conference, and often fifty or more House members are appointed.
 The budget is finalized through this conference committee process and brought to the floor for passage in the closing days of the session.